pydio/cells-client/README.md

 This command line client allows interacting with a [Pydio Cells](https://github.com/pydio/cells) server via the command line.
 It uses the [Cells SDK for Go](https://github.com/pydio/cells-sdk-go) and the REST API under the hood.

-We try our best to be backward compatible, yet you will have a better user experience if your server is up-to-date (typically in version 2.2+) and use the latest client (also 2.2+ at the time of writing).
+We try our best to be backward compatible, yet you will have a better user experience if your server is up-to-date (typically in version 2.2+) and use the latest client (2.1+ at the time of writing).

-Typically we introduced the Personal Access Token that is easier to use and more secure in version 2.2 of the server.
+Typically we introduced the Personal Access Token that is easier to use and more secure in version 2.2 of the Pydio Cells server.

 ## Download

 We provide binaries for the following amd64 architectures: